yermolim/ts-pdf/README.md

 ```

 #### ⚠️for viewer to function properly its container element must have relative, absolute or fixed position!
+#### ⚠️the PDF.js worker version must match the version of the pdfjs-dist module.
+When you have the module installed, you can find the default worker file in your node_modules folder: './node_modules/pdfjs-dist/build/pdf.worker.min.mjs'.

 ### Changing the color scheme